pzelnip/www.codependentcodr.com/content/ptotd-asyncio-learnings.md

 This is the end my friend....
 ```

-That is, the consumer keeps consuming until 42 is found, and then the consumer
+That is, the producer keeps producing until 42 is found, and then the consumer
 consumes everything.
 The reason for this is that the `asyncio.sleep()` call will
 yield control (it's effectively an I/O operation).
 Remember: `asyncio` is
 single threaded concurrency, without those sleep calls what happens is the item